Cal Worthington: "My Dog Spot" ads

 From the 1960s through the 1990s, Worthington produced a series of unconventional television and radio ads loosely inspired by Earl "Madman" Muntz's "oddball" style.
-The campaign began as a parody of a competitor who featured a dog adopted from a pound.
-Each commercial opened with the line, "Here's Cal Worthington and his dog Spot!"—but "Spot" was never a dog.
-Instead, it might be an exotic animal such as a tiger, elephant, or bear.
-One early ad featured a roaring gorilla; in others, Worthington stood on a flying airplane wing or appeared alongside a hippopotamus.

-These commercials were a response to Chick Lambert's ads, which always included his German Shepherd, Storm.
-Worthington's parody proved so popular that the "dog Spot" motif became a staple of his brand.
+The campaign began as a parody of Chick Lambert, a rival car dealer which always included Storm, a German Shepherd dog adopted from a pound.
+Each commercial opened with the line, "Here's Cal Worthington and his dog Spot!"—but "Spot" was never a dog but an exotic animal, such as a panther, elephant, bear, gorilla, killer whale, rhinoceros, skunk, carabao, hippopotamus, or a roller-skating chimpanzee.
+Even NFL player Deacon Jones once played "Spot" and sang the jingle.
+Worthington continued the "dog Spot" motif in his advertising for decades.
+Worthington sourced animals from local circuses and professional handlers in the Hollywood area.
+In other ads, Worthington stood on a flying airplane wing.

 The ads aired heavily in the overnight hours and were accompanied by a jingle set to the tune of "If You're Happy and You Know It", with lyrics such as: